-The AAA's administrative fees are based on the amount of the claim or counterclaim.
+The administrative fees of the AAA are based on the amount of the claim or counterclaim.
 Arbitrator compensation is not included in this schedule.
-Unless the parties agree otherwise, arbitrator compensation, where applicable, and administrative fees are subject to allocation by the arbitrator in the award.
+Unless the parties agree otherwise, arbitrator compensation and administrative fees are subject to allocation by the arbitrator in the award.
 In an effort to make arbitration costs reasonable for consumers, the AAA has a separate fee schedule for consumer-related disputes.
 Please refer to Section C-8 of the Supplementary Procedures for Consumer-Related Disputes when filing a consumer-related claim.